MIT-Emerging-Talent/ET6-CDSP-group-08-repo/4_data_analysis/social_environment_analysis/tech_explanation.md

 (0.007), suggesting that 'Year' and 'Conflict Status' explain very little variance in capacity.

+#### Greenhouse Gas Emissions Avoided

+To quantify a direct environmental benefit, greenhouse gas (GHG) emissions avoided can be estimated by applying a general emission factor for solar PV (e.g., 50 gCO2eq/kWh) to the deployed solar PV capacity, considering factors such as capacity factor and operational lifespan.
+The annual GHG emissions avoided will vary significantly based on conflict status, with deployments in conflict zones typically showing lower mitigation impacts compared to non-conflict regions due to disparities in installed capacity.
+This highlights a reduced environmental benefits in conflict-affected areas.

 ### Social Impact (Thousands of People Connected)

 - **Trends:** Visual inspection suggested a higher number of people connected